 The Photosphere camera feature, that as introduces first with Nexus 4, is really one of the most interesting camera features.
 The Photosphere camera mode is an advanced form of 360º photography because it beautifully synthesizes several photo frames into one whole to give you a spherical shot.
 The feature achieves this by piecing together the picture in a virtual space.
-It then combines all the pieces together, adding depth to the space.
-Thus you can create an spherical image by moving and aligning the camera sensor to left, right, up or down.
-Below is very beautiful example that shows what kind of images you can capture using Photosphere.
+It then combines all the pieces together, adding depth to space.
+Thus you can create a spherical image by moving and aligning the camera sensor to left, right, up or down.
+Below is a very beautiful example that shows what kind of images you can capture using Photosphere.

 I flashed the Android 4.2 Photosphere camera on my Galaxy S4 just a couple of days ago and was amazed to see the results.
 A 360º spherical photo captured with a 13MP camera!
 So if you have a Samsung Galaxy S4, or even some other Android device (like HTC One or Xperia Z) with Android 4.2 Jelly Bean, you can have that awesome camera on your device now!